jacobsee/action-s2i/README.md

         image_push_password: ${{ secrets.QUAY_PASSWORD }}
 ```

-If the image registry hosting your builder/base image is public, you may omit `image_pull_username`
+If the image registry hosting your builder/base image is public, you may omit `image_pull_registry`,
-and `image_pull_password`.
-In keeping with best practice, your credentials should be stored in
+`image_pull_username` and `image_pull_password`.
+In keeping with best practice, your credentials
-secrets and consumed as shown - not added directly to your workflow yaml.
+should be stored in secrets and consumed as shown - not added directly to your workflow yaml.

 ## Credit